gabrielbmoro/screen-share-recorder/README.md

 - `RecordHandler` 🎥

 This handler will manage a common surface between `MediaCodec` and `VirtualDisplay`.
 While `VirtualDisplay` is filling the surface with data created by the screen share, the `MediaCodec` and `MediaMuxer` are creating a file with the video information.
 All this logic is under `RecordHandler` control.

+### Run

+- To record your screen you just need to tap in Start button, the Stop button will be enabled after you start a recording.
+Currently we are saving the recording in the directory *DCIM*.

+- Currently we don't have support for high resolutions, so you can face crashes related to that.